initialstack/rest-api/README.md

 ## Overview

-This is an example web application built with Laravel, utilizing Doctrine ORM.
-It incorporates design patterns such as Collection-Oriented Repository, Persistence-Oriented Repository, CQRS (Command Query Responsibility Segregation), Action-Domain-Responder, Decorator, and JWT authentication.
+This example web application is built with Laravel and utilizes Doctrine ORM.
+It incorporates design patterns such as the Collection-Oriented Repository, Persistence-Oriented Repository, CQRS (Command Query Responsibility Segregation), Action-Domain-Responder, Decorator, and JWT authentication.

 ## Requirements